apeunit/neueux/content/articles/03_recovery.md

 ## Conclusion

-According to some reports, many people live paycheck to paycheck ([ex.
-54% of people in the USA](https://www.pymnts.com/study/paycheck-to-paycheck-consumer-finances-american-households/)).
-If Blockchain is going to hold a significant portion of the wealth of a large portion of the population in the future, then recovery methods will have to improve.
+According to some reports, many people live paycheck to paycheck ex.
+54% of people in the USA.
+[3](#3) If Blockchain is going to hold a significant portion of the wealth of a large portion of the population in the future, then recovery methods will have to improve.
 Most of the world's population could not afford to lose a significant portion of their savings.
 Statistics show that over 20% of bitcoin's supply has already been lost and about 4% of the current supply is lost annually.
 Statistics like these suggest that it is relatively easy to lose one's cryptocurrencies.

 The backup and recovery processes should definitely not be an afterthought in the design process of a wallet.
 While the backup process might be cumbersome for users I think there is no worse wallet user experience than losing access to all of your funds.